open5e/open5e/source/index.rst

    </a>

 Also consider supporting us on Patreon to help cover our (fancy new) server costs.
-It will initially focus on better hosting and rebuild in a new framework: Django/Vue.js
+It will initially focus on better hosting and the rebuild in Django/Vue.js.

-We will also start working on generating art and content to make running and playing in games better.
+We will also start working on creating more supporting art for the 5e SRD.

 ----------------------------------------------------------------------------------------------